JeffersonLab/clas12alignment/dc/README.md

 ./bin/dc-alignment -fit -compare rga_fall2018 -input /path/to/histo.hipo
 ```

-### Output
-When the ``-process`` option is chosen, a file containing all histograms produced in the data processing is saved and can be re-analyzed with the ``-analyze`` or eith the ``-fit`` options.
-With all options, the extracted misalignment constants are printed out in a format consistent with the /geometry/dc/alignment CCDB table.

 ### Parameters
 In addition to the parameters that can be selected from command line, the code uses parameters defined in the ``Constants`` class:
 * the electron selection cuts,
 * target parameters relevant for the vertex fits,
 * global fit parameters initialization values and step size.
 These can be modified according to the needs before compiling and running the code.

+### Output
+When the ``-process`` option is chosen, a file containing all histograms produced in the data processing is saved and can be re-analyzed with the ``-analyze`` or with the ``-fit`` options.
+With all options, the extracted misalignment constants are printed out in a format consistent with the /geometry/dc/alignment CCDB table.

 ### Plots and results
 If the ``-display`` option is set to 1 (default), a graphic window displaying histograms and relevant graphs is opened.